Bipolar Disorder Treatment in Massachusetts

 What Is Bipolar Disorder?

 Bipolar disorder is a mental health condition that involves intense mood swings with emotional highs (mania or hypomania) and lows (depression).
 These shifts can affect energy levels, sleep, and the ability to function in everyday life.
+An estimated 2.8% of U.S. adults have bipolar disorder in any given year.

-During the manic episodes, it’s normal to experience heightened energy, activity, and euphoria.
+• During the manic episodes, it’s normal to experience heightened energy, activity, and euphoria.
 This can lead to impulsive decisions, racing thoughts, a decreased need for sleep, and risky behaviors like overspending, reckless driving, or substance use.
-During depressive episodes, you may feel intense sadness, hopelessness, or a loss of interest in most activities.
-It’s common to struggle with fatigue, experience changes in appetite or sleep patterns, or have trouble concentrating.

 Do You Qualify for Mental Health Treatment in Massachusetts?